 - Start by cutting the pork.
 I suggest two- to three-inch cubes.
 Season liberally with salt and black pepper.
 Place in a covered container and allow to sit in the fridge overnight.

-- The next day, roast the pork.
-Preheat the oven to 350F.
+- Preheat the oven to 300F.

 - Arrange the pork cubes in an oven-proof pan in a single layer.
-Add some crushed garlic and bay leaves.
+Add the crushed garlic and bay leaves.
 Cover the pan tightly with foil and cook the pork for an hour and a half to two hours.